Blog

 About the author Tyler Atkinson

-Tyler represents plaintiffs and defendants in civil cases, public entity litigation, and high-stakes disputes.
-His clients range from individuals and closely held businesses to Fortune 500 companies.
+Tyler represents plaintiffs and defendants in high-stakes disputes.
+His clients range from individuals to Fortune 500 companies.
+He also frequently represents defendants and victims in criminal cases.